J35P312/Assemblatron/README.md

 run the install script:
 ./INSTALL.sh
-The install script will download and install BESST, fermikit, svdb and tiddit. and install the local copy of htslib
+The install script will download and install BESST, fermikit, and tiddit.
 Dependencies:

 	vcftools